pipeforce/pipeforce.github.io/docs/guides/apps/020_app_testing.md

 In order to use this service, you have to create a (paid) BrowserStack account first.

+### Setup credentials

+Then you have to setup the credentials for your test.

+#### As PIPEFORCE secret

+In case your tests must run inside of PIPEFORCE, you have to setup the BrowserStack credentials as scretes there.

-Then login to the PIPEFORCE portal and create a new secret `test-browserstack-username` of type `secret-text` and paste your `BROWSERSTACK_USERNAME` as value (you can find it in your BrowserStack account).
+To do so, login to the PIPEFORCE portal and create a new secret `test-browserstack-username` of type `secret-text` and paste your `BROWSERSTACK_USERNAME` as value (you can find it in your BrowserStack account).

 Create another secret with name `test-browserstack-access-key` and of type `secret-text` and paste your `BROWSERSTACK_ACCESS_KEY` as value (you can find it in your BrowserStack account as well).

+#### As environment variables

+In case you would like to execute the tests locally in your IDE before you deploy and execute them to PIPEFORCE, you have to set the credentials as these environment variables: `PIPEFORCE_TEST_BROWSERSTACK_USERNAME` and `PIPEFORCE_TEST_BROWSERSTACK_ACCESS_KEY` locally.

+### Write a test script

 Now, you can write functions with BrowserStack tests.
 Here is an example: